fedhere/PUI2017_fb55/HW4_fb55/README.md

   b. verify that the data supports the project: i.e. if the a data has the appropriate features (variables) to answer the question, and if the data was properly pre-processed to extract the needed values (there is some flexibility here since the test was not chosen yet)

   c. chose an appropriate test to test _H0_ given the type of data, and the question asked.
-You can refer to the flowchart of statistical tests for this in the slides, or [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3116565/), of Statistics in a Nutshell.
+You can refer to the flowchart of statistical tests for this in the slides, or [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3116565/), or Statistics in a Nutshell.

 5. Write  your comments, suggestions, and suggested statistical test, motivating your test choice, in a markdown **named CitibikeReview\_\<netID\>.md**.
 Suggest variations on the question, if you think it may be made more interesting.